 Now that you’ve created your user in Fortine FortiGate, you can configure the Fortine FortiGate connection in InsightConnect to use the plugin.

 - In InsightConnect, open the connection configuration for the Fortinet FortiGate plugin.

 - You can do this when selecting the Fortinet FortiGate plugin during a workflow building session, or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 Configure the connection for the Fortinet FortiGate plugin.

-- Give the connection a unique and identifiable name, select the orchestrator the plugin should run on, and choose the Fortine FortiGate plugin from the list.
+- Give the connection a unique and identifiable name, select where the plugin should run, and choose the Fortine FortiGate plugin from the list.
 If it’s not available, import the plugin from the Installed Plugins tab.

 Configure your Fortine FortiGate credentials.